 Earth Economics Programs

 Ecosystem Service Valuations: Working with public, private and NGO agencies, our Ecosystem Service Valuation (ESV) studies quantify the value of the goods and services provided by regional ecosystems.
 This valuation justifies the shift of investment toward environmental preservation and/or restoration, and unites diverse interests towards a common goal.
-For example, in 2010 we completed a valuation of the Puget Sound Basin’s ecosystems, showing they provide up to $83 billion in economic benefits every year.
+For example, in 2014 we completed a valuation of the Colorado River Basin’s ecosystems, showing they provide up to $496 billion in economic benefits every year.

 Accounting and Management Strategies: Working with public utilities, businesses, large land owners and managers, we identify, and helps clients adopt, new management approaches that value ecosystem services in addition to built infrastructure and raw materials.
 Currently we are working alongside six major water utilities, representing 16 million water consumers, leading a national effort to reassess national accounting standards to include the value of natural capital.
 To shift private and public investment toward green infrastructure requires that natural capital be recognized as a capital asset that is measurable within standard accounting systems.